grompe/BTWTweak/patcher/readme.txt

 - Made thrown rocks destroy vases.
 While at it, added chain explosions for vases with blasting oil.
 How was this not a feature yet?!

+- Changed egg hatching sound at incubator to something more appropriate.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.